Internal conflict in Peru: The Shining Path

-Course of the conflict

-Outbreak of hostilities (1980–1982)
+First phase (1980–2000)

+Belaúnde administration (1980–1985)

-When Peru's military government allowed elections for the first time in 1980, the Communist Party of Peru was one of the few leftist political groups that declined to take part.
+When Peru's military government allowed elections for the first time in 1980, the Communist Party of Peru – Shining Path was one of the few leftist political groups that declined to take part.
 They opted instead to launch guerrilla warfare actions against the state in the province of Ayacucho.
 On 17 May 1980—the eve of the presidential elections—members of the Shining Path burned ballot boxes in the town of Chuschi, Ayacucho.
 The perpetrators were quickly caught and additional ballots were brought in to replace the burned ballots; the elections proceeded without any further incidents.
 The incident received very little attention in the Peruvian press.
 A few days later, on 13 June, a group of young people belonging to the "generated organization" Movement of Labourers y Workers Clasistas (MOTC) carried out an attack on the Municipality of San Martín de Porres in Lima with Molotov cocktails commemorating the Chuschi incident.

 The Shining Path opted to fight in the manner advocated by Mao Zedong.
 They would open up "guerrilla zones" in which their guerrillas could operate and drive government forces out of these zones to create "liberated zones".
 These zones would then be used to support new guerrilla zones until the entire country was essentially a unified "liberated zone".
-There is some disagreement among scholars about the extent of Maoist influence on the PCP, but the majority of scholars consider the Shining Path to be a violent Maoist organization.
-One of the factors contributing to support for this view among scholars is that PCP's economic and political base were located primarily in rural areas and they sought to build up their influence in these areas.
+There is some disagreement among scholars about the extent of Maoist influence on the Communist Party of Peru – Shining Path, but the majority of scholars consider the Shining Path to be a violent Maoist organization.
+One of the factors contributing to support for this view among scholars is that the Shining Path's economic and political base were located primarily in rural areas and they sought to build up their influence in these areas.

-On 3 December 1982, the Communist Party of Peru officially formed an armed wing known as the "People's Guerrilla Army".

-The Peruvian guerrillas were peculiar in that they had a high proportion of women, 50 per cent of the combatants and 40 per cent of the commanders were women.
+On 3 December 1982, the Communist Party of Peru – Shining Path officially formed an armed wing known as the "People's Guerrilla Army".
+The Peruvian guerrillas were peculiar in that they had a high proportion of women, 50 percent of the combatants and 40 percent of the commanders were women.

-Gradually, the Shining Path carried out more violent attacks on the Peruvian National Police and the government in Lima, signaling a growing crisis in the Andes.
-In 1982, Fernando Belaúnde Terry declared a state of emergency and ordered the Armed Forces to fight the Shining Path.
-Constitutional rights were suspended for 60 days in the provinces of Huamanga, Huanta, Cangallo, La Mar and Víctor Fajardo.
-Later, the Armed Forces would create the Ayacucho emergency zone, in which military power was superior to civilian power and many constitutional rights were suspended.